Linguistics 0001 Lecture 5 A philosophical perspective

 Grice's best-known presentation of his ideas is in Logic and Conversation, originally given as the William James lectures at Harvard in 1967-68.

-For a more extensive discussion of Grice and Austin in the context of computational models of conversation, see some lecture notes from (an earlier version of) CIS 530.
+For a more extensive discussion of Grice and Austin in the context of computational models of conversation, see some lecture notes from (an antique version of) CIS 530.

 The "theory-of-mind problem" and the complexity of communication

 The examples of reasoning about layers of intentions and belief found in Grice (and others who have adopted his ideas) are so complicated that many people, while granting the force of the examples, are reluctant to accept his explanations.
 Attempts to implement such ideas, in fully general form, in computer models of conversation have generally not been impressive.
 Things work in very simple artifical 'worlds', as in the John and Mary dialogue in the CIS530 lecture notes, though the poverty of shared culture results in a sort of endearing cluelessness.
 In more realistic circumstances, the deductive problems are simply too complex for existing theorem-proving technology to be useful, even where the needed cultural assumptions have been reduced to logical form.
 As a result, most computer dialogue systems rely on more specific and less flexible recipes for conversational behavior as a function of circumstances, though research on general "Gricean" approaches continues.

 There has even been a proposal for A Programming Language Based on Speech Acts, by an eminent computer scientist who in